odoo/documentation/getting_started/documentation.rst

 In case of customizations that would require a developer’s intervention, a recurring maintenance fee will be charged on the customer subscription, to cover maintenance and upgrade services.
-This cost will be based on hours spent by the developer: 4€ or $5/month, per hour of development will be added to the subscription fee.
+This cost will be based on the developer hours spent on the customization: 4€ or $5 per hour of development will be added to the subscription fee each month.

-**Example:** a customization that took 2 hours of development will cost:
+**Example:** A customization that took 2 hours of development will cost:
-2 hours deducted from the Success Pack for the customization development 2 * $5 = $10/month as recurring fee for the maintenance of this customization
+2 hours deducted from the Success Pack for the customization development 2 * $5 = $10/month as a recurring fee for the maintenance of this customization

 Implementation Methodology
 ==========================

-We follow a **lean and hands-on methodology**, that is used to put customers in production in a short period of time and at a low cost.
+We follow a **lean and hands-on methodology** that is used to put customers in production in a short period of time and at a low cost.

 After the kick-off meeting, we define a phasing plan to deploy Odoo